 Emergency Medicine at Northern Nevada Medical Center

 The Emergency Department at Northern Nevada Medical Center is open 24 hours a day, seven days a week to provide emergency medical care to residents of Sparks, Reno, Lake Tahoe and surrounding areas of Nevada and California.
-In addition to a record of providing high quality emergency care, the Emergency Department at Northern Nevada Medical Center also has:
+In addition to providing high quality emergency care, the Emergency Department at Northern Nevada Medical Center also offers:

 - Advanced medical technology